Electrical Injuries in Emergency Medicine

 View Image

-Superficial electrical burns to the knees (flash/ferning).
+Superficial electrical burns to knees (flash/ferning).

 Flame burns